Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- The two teams combine to average 67 points per game, 12.0 more than the over/under in this contest.

-- The 37.6 combined points per game that these two squads have allowed this season are 17.4 fewer than the 55 total in this contest.

-- The average total in Gators games this season is 58.8, 3.8 points more than Saturday's over/under of 55.
+- Gators games this season feature an average total of 58.8 points, a number 3.8 points higher than Saturday's over/under.

-- The 52.0 PPG average total in Wildcats games this season is 3.0 points fewer than this game's over/under.

 Florida Stats and Trends